dexter24x7/LeetcodePractice/README.md

 # LeetcodePractice
-These are my solutions to few of the leetcode problems I have tried.
+These are my solutions to few of the leetcode problems I tried.